KorfLab/snakehive/russell/examples.md

 `threads` is a directive that specifies the number of threads a rule can use.
 If the number of cores is less than the specified threads, Snakemake will automatically use less threads instead of erroring out.
 For best practices, the number or threads should be optimized for memory usage and time.

+One important note is that using a directory as an output in a rule requires `directory(<dir>)` to be specified.

 ## Why Use Config Files
 Config files are used as a way to control the Snakemake pipeline.
 It provides the user with one file where all the options for the pipeline are stored, and modifying the pipeline only takes modifying one file.
 Having one file that controls the pipeline allows it to be flexable and organized.